WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-mlflow-tutorial-reference.md

 This tutorial assumes that you have a Wallaroo instance, and have either your own containerized model or use the one from the reference and are running this Notebook from the Wallaroo Jupyter Hub service.

+See the [Wallaroo Private Containerized Model Container Registry Guide](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-private-model-registry/) for details on how to configure a Wallaroo instance with a private model registry.

 ## MLFlow Data Formats

-When using containerized MLFLow models with Wallaroo, the inputs and outputs must be named.
+When using containerized MLFlow models with Wallaroo, the inputs and outputs must be named.
 For example, the following output:

 ```json
 [-12.045839810372835]